 How about Civil Rights?

-The Republicans started in 1856 in opposition to slavery.
+The Republicans started in 1854 in opposition to slavery.
 That was the sole reason for the party.
-They lost the presidential election that year, but came back in 1860 to win with Abraham Lincoln.
-The election of the Great Emancipator, considered one of this country’s greatest presidents, precipitated the Civil War.
+They lost the presidential election two years later, but came back in 1860 to win with Abraham Lincoln.
+The election of the Great Emancipator, considered one of this country’s finest presidents, precipitated the Civil War.
 South Carolina seceded, convinced that, with an anti-slavery advocate in office, it could not retain its distinct culture.
 Ten other states joined suit, launching the Civil War.

 Democrats hardly have anything to crow about.
 Founded in the 1790s, the party was led by Thomas Jefferson, who was to become another highly ranked president and was committed to civil liberties.
 Yet, Democrats were the primary proponents of racist policies in the 1950s, led by Sen. Harry Byrd of Virginia.
 Civil Rights laws proposed by Democratic President Kennedy and his successor, Lyndon Johnson, changed the ground rules, this time against Republican opposition.